RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Concatenates all elements from the array into single string, delimited by the given separator string.
+Concatenates all elements from the array into single string delimited by the given separator string.

 ---